St Mary Mead: Description

-The centre of the village was the Vicarage, a very grand Victorian structure at the end of the Lane.
-The Vicarage was home to the Vicar, Leonard Clement, his pretty young wife, Griselda, with their nephew, Dennis, and later with their two sons, Leonard and David.
+At the centre of the village was the Vicarage, a very grand Victorian structure at the end of Old Pasture Lane.
+This was home to the Vicar, Leonard Clement, his young wife, Griselda, with their nephew, Dennis, and later with their two sons, Leonard and David.

 Near the gardens of the Vicarage was a back lane which led to a small cottage called Little Gates.
 Until 1930, it was inhabited by an Anglo-Indian colonel who moved away and briefly rented it out to Mrs Lestrange.

 Beyond the Vicarage were two more houses.
 The first was the residence of the village GP, Doctor Gerard Haydock.
 He continued to live on in the village beyond 1960.
 The other cottage was much larger than Dr Haydock's and belonged to Mrs Martha Price-Ridley, a rich and dictatorial widow, and the most vicious gossip of all the old ladies in the village.
 There was also a large estate, Old Hall, belonging to the despised local magistrate, Colonel Lucius Protheroe.
 He was murdered in 1930 in Mr Clement's study in the Vicarage.
 After his death, the house was turned into a block of flats, to the great disapproval of the villagers.
 The flats housed Mrs Carmichael, a rich and eccentric old lady who was bullied by her maid, the Larkins, two sisters by the name of Skinner, one of whom was a supposed hypochondriac, and a young married couple.
 A robbery was later committed by the Skinner sisters.

-Finally, just beyond the home of the dreaded Price-Ridley (as she is known by other villagers) was a small stream, leading to the fields of Farmer Giles.
-However, the Second World War took its toll on the village, and soon after the war Farmer Giles's fields were bought and tarmacked over; and a new housing estate was built upon it.
+Finally, just beyond the home of Mrs Price-Ridley was a small stream, leading to the fields of Farmer Giles.
+However, the Second World War took its toll on the village, and soon after the war Farmer Giles's fields were bought and a new housing estate was built.
 This was referred to as 'The Development' by the villagers who survived the war.
-A large hospital was also built nearby, staffed by many doctors and nurses.
-As well as this, there were some very large hotels and three film studios: Lenville, Elstree and Hellingforth.